 2013: Francis I, Edward Snowden, Rand Paul, The American Military, The Institute for Justice

 Put your nominees in the comments.
-And I hope you all have a great Thanksgiving.
+And have a great Thanksgiving.